prathyushatheerdhala123-star/Java-Road-Map/README.md

   >  *We suggest using **VS Code** for a smooth and lightweight Java development experience.*
 -  Basic understanding of how to navigate your operating system (creating folders, opening terminals, etc.)

+## Access the RoadMap attached at the end of this README FILE

 ## 📚 Topics
 ## (Day 1)